ParthDhabalia1024/VOICE_BOT/voicebot/README.md

 # Voice Assistant Project

 This is a Python-based voice assistant project that integrates various functionalities such as web search, email sending, playing YouTube videos, fetching weather reports, and more.
-The project can be run locally or inside a Docker container for portability.
+The project can be run locally, inside a Docker container, or through a **Streamlit** web app for an interactive UI experience.

 ## Features